outdreamer/build-a-cure-1/docs/specific_methods/problem_solving_matching.md

           - a set of intent directions (to test trajectory from initial variable nodes, to concept nodes, to final metric nodes, to check that this trajectory aligns with intent direction)

         - This means you've vectorized the problem space.
-          - From the initial problem definition, you've created a simple network for solution theories to traverse.
-          - From here, the automation of this method is calculatable.
+          - from the initial problem definition, you've created a simple directed network for solution theories to traverse.
+From here, the automation of this method is calculatable.
-          - You figure out which items in the problem space are input variables, interim nodes, and output metrics, then you convert each to vectors & transform the input vector to the output vector using the interim transforming vectors (core functions, concepts, types, priorities) as tools.
+          - you figure out which items in the problem space are input variables, interim nodes, and output metrics, then you convert each to vectors & transform the input vector to the output vector using the interim transforming vectors (core functions, concepts, types, priorities) as tools.

         - in order to map a semantic object to a vector, you need to identify: